librenms/librenmsv2/docs/Developing/Developing.md

 [Laravel Documentation](https://laravel.com/docs)

 ### Notes
-When new dependencies are added, you will need to run composer to install them:
+When new dependencies are added, you will need to run `composer update` to install them:

 Overview